bestbit7/portfolio/_posts/2019-07-21-kNNalgorithm.md

 In this task, we want to see how accuracy score and the number of correct predictions change with the number of neighbors k.
 We will use the following number of neighbors k: 1, 3, 5, 7, 10, 20, 30, 40, and 50:

-Generate 10 random train/test splits for each value of k Fit the model for each split and generate predictions Average the accuracy score for each k
+Generate 10 random train/test splits for each value of k.<br>
+Fit the model for each split and generate predictions.<br>
+Average the accuracy score for each k.<br>
-Calculate the average number of correct predictions for each k as well Plot the accuracy score for different values of k.
+Calculate the average number of correct predictions for each k as well.<br>
+Plot the accuracy score for different values of k.
 What conclusion can you make based on the graph?

     k = [1, 3, 5, 7, 10, 20, 30, 40, 50]